-Once you are inside the park you will be fascinated by its gardens and leafy trees that simulate a wild nature.
+Once inside the park you will be fascinated by its gardens and leafy trees that simulate a wild nature.

 Another thing I would like to tell you is that this park has large open spaces where it is possible to do any activity and sport.

-The design is the work of Cristoforo Unterperger, a painter of Tyrolean origin that Pope Pius VI Brashi held in high esteem.
+The design is the work of Cristoforo Unterperger, a painter of Tyrolean origin, which Pope Pius VI Brashi held in high esteem.
 Its realization was by Vincenzo Pacetti, restorer and sculptor trusted by Marcantonio.

-Inside a circular tank on the floor, you can see four horses with fish bodies, which hold above another tub, in turn, other sources of water flowing through their legs and tails.
+Inside a circular tank on the floor, you can see four horses with fish bodies, which hold above another tub while other water fountains flow through their legs and tails.

 The cost of renting a boat is around 4€ for adults and 2€ for children (minimum 2 persons).
 Allowing you to paddle on the lake for about 20 minutes, which is well worth it.

-In the middle of one of the ponds, there is a clock, an example of 19th century engineering.
-It was built in 1867 by Giambattista Embriaco, a Dominican priest and passionate watchmaker, and the Swiss architect Joachim Ersoch.
+In one of the ponds, stands in the middle a clock example of nineteenth-century engineering.
+It was built in 1867 by Giambattista Embriaco, a Dominican priest with a passion for watchmaking, and the Swiss architect Joachim Ersoch.
 Today it is fully operational.

-The Borghese Gallery is one of the best museums you can see in Rome, displaying impressive sculptures.
-It contains works collected by the Borghese family during the fifteenth to seventeenth centuries and created by the best artists of the Renaissance and Baroque.
+The Borghese Gallery is one of the best museums you can see in Rome.
+It contains works collected by the Borghese family during the 15th to 17th centuries and created by the best artists of the Renaissance and Baroque periods.

-Before visiting this gallery you should know that you must book your tickets to the Borghese Gallery for a specific day and time.
-And once the visit is over, which lasts about 2 hours, the gallery must be completely empty to receive the next group.
-In low season you must book your ticket at least one month in advance and in high season, at least 2 months in advance.
+Before visiting this gallery, I recommend you to book your tickets to the Borghese Gallery for a specific day and time to visit, which lasts about 2 hours.
+In low season you should book your ticket at least one month in advance and in high season, at least 2 months in advance.

 Remember that you have only 2 hours to see nothing less than almost four centuries of art.
 Therefore, my recommendation is that you book a guided tour, so that you can enjoy all the history behind each work of art.

-You can see the folds of the sheet, the toes, where you can even see her nails.
-You can also notice the weight of the model on the mattress, among other details impossible to overlook if you admire this impressive work.
+You can see the folds of the sheet and the toes, where you can even see her nails.
+You can even notice the weight of the model on the mattress, among other details impossible to overlook if you admire this impressive work.

-Gian Lorenzo Bernini sculpted his David when he was only 25 years old in 1623, although the back is unfinished, as it was originally to be placed against a wall.
-Today it is displayed in the center of the room.
+Gian Lorenzo Bernini sculpted his David when he was only 25 years old in 1623.
+Although it is unfinished at the back, due to the fact that it was originally to be placed attached to a wall, today it is displayed in the center of the room.

-This work is very impressive because it may lead you to wonder how Bernini managed to make Pluto's fingers sink into Proserpina's thigh?
-And it may be hard to believe that it is a sculpture made of marble with incredible realism.
+This work is very impressive, as it can be hard to believe that it is a sculpture made of marble because of its incredible realism.

 According to this mythology, therefore, for half a year the earth blooms and in the other half it rains, due to the tears of Ceres waiting for her daughter.

 This canvas has quite an interesting history.
-It happened that Caravaggio killed Ranuccio Tomassoni in a duel.
-Tomassoni's father was close to Pope Paul V, so the latter, upon learning what happened, condemned Caravaggio to death.
+It happened that Caravaggio ended the life of Ranuccio Tomassoni in a duel.
+Tomassoni's father was close to Pope Paul V, so the latter, upon learning of what happened, condemned Caravaggio to death.
 He had to flee to the island of Malta, where after four years, the Pope decided to pardon him.

 On his return to Rome, he was imprisoned in Naples.
 While there he painted this canvas that he sent to the Pope, where he used his face to represent Goliath decapitated.
-However, Caravaggio never arrived in Rome and his death is still a mystery.
+However, Caravaggio never made it to Rome and his death remains a mystery.

-This is the Roman zoo inside the Villa Borghese, home to more than 1,000 animals and 200 different species.
-Including felines, chimpanzees, bears, among others.
-It also displays a large botanical exhibition.
+This Roman zoo inside the Villa Borghese houses more than 1,000 animals and 200 different species, including felines, chimpanzees, bears, among others.
+It also has a large botanical exhibit.

-This is one of the oldest zoos in Europe.
-It was established in 1908 and was created by Carl Hagenbeck, who sought to design a different Zoo.
+It is one of the oldest zoos in Europe.
+It was established in 1908 and was created by Carl Hagenbeck, who sought to design a different zoo.
 The structure allows the animals to reside freely without being enclosed in cages, maintaining a clear division with the public.